 - GCE AL test results for KKTC students

 Most importantly foreign student quotas and criteria may be searched on the official websites of the colleges to which you’ll be applying.
 The following are the basic documents required for university application in Turkey without an examination.
 Institutions may require additional paperwork from you.
-These documents must be submitted notarized.
+The list of documents that must be submitted notarized is below.

 - Original and notarized translation of a high school diploma.